ros2-forest/forest/examples/contrast_stretch/README.md

 3. Move the generated bitstream and .hwh files, as well as the config.forest file in the design_files/ directory to your PYNQ system.
 The config.forest must be placed in the same folder as your forest.py file.

-4. Update the config.forest file to account for the location of the ROS2 dev_ws directory and of the .bit and .hwh files in your PYNQ file system.
+4. Update the config.forest file to use the location of the ROS2 dev_ws directory and of the .bit and .hwh files in your PYNQ file system.

 5. Run Forest to generate the ROS2-FPGA node `python3 forest.py -t`